 The Organization occasionally receives donations of time and services from members of the community and volunteers.
 Donated services are recorded in the financial statements to the extent that those services create or enhance a nonfinancial asset or meet the following criteria: a) the service requires specialized skills, b) the service is provided by individuals who possess those skills, and c) the service would typically need to be purchased if not contributed.
-Donated services for the year ended June 30, 2021 were \$27,170.
-There were no donated services for the year ended June 30, 2020.
+Donated services for the years ended June 30, 2022 and 2021 were \$13,700 and \$27,170, respectively, which were provided at no cost to the Organization and based on current market rates.

 In-kind donations of fixed assets and supplies used directly by the Organization are valued at their estimated fair values at the time of the donation.
-There were no donated fixed assets or supplies for the years ended June 30, 2021 and 2020.
+Donated vehicles for the year ended June 30, 2022 were \$407,073, which were provided at no cost to the Organization and valued based on the estimated market value of the vehicles.
+There were no donated fixed assets or supplies for the year ended June 30, 2021.